By Diane Hudson

 This is a general example of military rank equivalency to General Schedule federal positions (also known as "GS" as in the table below).
 Please note, some military can enter federal positions at a higher grade, based on additional education, years of experience, or specialized training.

 O-1 and W-2/W-1

 |Non-commissioned Officer/Staff Non-Commissioned Officer -

 E-7 through E-9

 The USAJOBS federally-formatted resume is a text document, created in an outline format with short, keyword-laden paragraphs, and CAPPED headers for enhancement (as opposed to bold, underlines, and other formatting enhancements used in a traditional presentation resume).

-The resume is posted into USAJOBS online, menu-driven resume builder (see Job-Hunt's free ebook, Guide to Creating an Effective Resume on USAJOBS for step-by-step instructions and also Job-Hunt's Federal Government Job Search section).
+The resume is posted into USAJOBS online, menu-driven resume builder (see Job-Hunt's Guide to Federal Government Job Search for more information).

 Some applications require Knowledge, Skills, and Abilities essays (also known as "KSA's") to accompany the resume, and other applications require the applicant to respond to several self-assessment questions - much like a multiple-choice test.